ryujinx-mirror/ryujinx/README.md

 </p>

 <h5 align="center">
-    A lot of games boot, but only a handful are playable, see the compatiblity list <a href="https://github.com/Ryujinx/Ryujinx-Games-List/issues" target="_blank">here</a>.
+    A lot of games boot, but only some are playable.
+See the compatiblity list <a href="https://github.com/Ryujinx/Ryujinx-Games-List/issues" target="_blank">here</a>.
 </h5>

 ## Usage

 To run this emulator, you need the [.NET Core 2.1 (or higher) SDK](https://dotnet.microsoft.com/download/dotnet-core).

-If you use a pre-built version, you can use the graphical interface to run your games/homebrew apps.
+If you use a pre-built version, you can use the graphical interface to run your games and homebrew.

 If you build it yourself you will need to:
 Run `dotnet run -c Release -- path\to\homebrew.nro` inside the Ryujinx project folder to run homebrew apps.
 Run `dotnet run -c Release -- path\to\game.nsp/xci` to run official games.

 Every file related to Ryujinx is stored in the `RyuFs` folder.
 Located in `C:\Users\USERNAME\AppData\Roaming\` for Windows, `/home/USERNAME/.config` for Linux or `/Users/USERNAME/Library/Application Support/` for macOS.
+It can also be accessed by clicking `Open Ryujinx Folder` under the File menu in the GUI.

 ## Latest build

-These builds are compiled automatically for each commit on the master branch.
-**They may be unstable or might not work at all.**
+These builds are compiled automatically for each commit on the master branch, **and may be unstable or completely broken.**

 The latest automatic build for Windows, macOS, and Linux can be found on the [Official Website](https://ryujinx.org/#/Build).

 ## Requirements

  - **Switch Keys**

-   Everything on the Switch is encrypted, so if you want to run anything else, other than homebrews, you have to dump them from your console.
+   Everything on the Switch is encrypted, so if you want to run anything other than homebrew, you have to dump encryption keys from your console.
 To get more information please take a look at our [Keys Documentation](KEYS.md) *(Outdated)*

- - **Shared Fonts**

-   Some games draw text using fonts files, those are what is called Shared Fonts.
-   All you have to do is [Download](https://ryujinx.org/ryujinx_shared_fonts.zip) them and extract those files in `RyuFs\system\fonts`.

  - **FFmpeg Dependencies**

-   Ryujinx has a basic implementation of `NVDEC` (video decoder used by the Switch's GPU).
-   Many games use videos that use NVDEC, so you need to download [Zeranoe FFmpeg Builds](http://ffmpeg.zeranoe.com/builds/) for your system, and in **Shared** linking.
-   When it's done, extract the `bin` folder directly into your Ryujinx folder.
+   Ryujinx has a basic implementation of `NVDEC`, a video decoder used by the Switch's GPU.
+Many games include videos that use it, so you need to download [Zeranoe's FFmpeg Builds](http://ffmpeg.zeranoe.com/builds/) for **Shared** linking and your computer's operating system.
+When it's done, extract the contents of the `bin` folder directly into your Ryujinx folder.

  - **System Titles**

-   Some of our System Modules implementation (like time) require [System Data Archives](https://switchbrew.org/wiki/Title_list#System_Data_Archives).
-   You can install them by mounting your nand partition using [HacDiskMount](https://switchtools.sshnuke.net/) and copy the content in `RyuFs/nand/system`.
+   Some of our System Module implementations, like `time`, require [System Data Archives](https://switchbrew.org/wiki/Title_list#System_Data_Archives).
+You can install them by mounting your nand partition using [HacDiskMount](https://switchtools.sshnuke.net/) and copying the content to `RyuFs/nand/system`.

  - **Executables**

-   Ryujinx is able to run games or homebrews.
+   Ryujinx is able to run both official games and homebrew.

+   Homebrew is available on many websites, such as the [Switch Appstore](https://www.switchbru.com/appstore/).

-   You need a hacked Switch to dump them ([Hack Guide](https://switch.hacks.guide/)).
-   You need to dump your own games with [NxDumpTool](https://github.com/DarkMatterCore/nxdumptool) for XCI dump or [SwitchSDTool](https://github.com/CaitSith2/SwitchSDTool) for NSP dump.
+   A hacked Switch is needed to dump games, which you can learn how to do [here](https://nh-server.github.io/switch-guide/).
+Once you've hacked your Switch, you need to dump your own games with [NxDumpTool](https://github.com/DarkMatterCore/nxdumptool) to get an XCI dump or [SwitchSDTool](https://github.com/CaitSith2/SwitchSDTool) to get an NSP dump.
-   You can find homebrew on different related websites or on the [Switch Appstore](https://www.switchbru.com/appstore/).

 ## Features

  - **Audio**

    Everything for audio is partially supported.
-We currently use a C# wrapper for [libsoundio](http://libsound.io/) and we support [OpenAL](https://openal.org/downloads/OpenAL11CoreSDK.zip) (installation needed) too as a fallback.
+We currently use a C# wrapper for [libsoundio](http://libsound.io/), and we support [OpenAL](https://openal.org/downloads/OpenAL11CoreSDK.zip) (installation needed) too as a fallback.
 Our current Opus implementation is pretty incomplete.

 - **CPU**

-  The CPU emulator emulates an ARMv8 CPU, and only the new 64-bits ARMv8 instructions are implemented (with a few instructions still missing).
-It translates the ARM code to a custom IR and then it performs a few optimizations and turns that into x86 code.
-  To handle that we use our own JIT called ARMeilleure, which has the custom IR and compiles the code to x86.
+  The CPU emulator, ARMeilleure, emulates an ARMv8 CPU, and currently only has support for the new 64-bit ARMv8 instructions (with a few instructions still missing).
+It translates the ARM code to a custom IR, performs a few optimizations, and turns that into x86 code.
+To handle that, we use our own JIT called ARMeilleure, which uses the custom IR and compiles the code to x86.

-  ChocolArm is the old ARM emulator, is being replaced by ARMeilleure (It can still be enabled inside the configuration menu/file) and it works by translating the ARM code to .NET IL.
+  ChocolArm is the old ARM emulator which worked by translating the ARM code to .NET IL.
 The runtime JIT then compiles that to the platform CPU code.
-On .NET Core, the JIT is called RyuJIT (hence the project name, Ryujinx).
+On .NET Core, the JIT is called RyuJIT, hence the project name, Ryujinx.
+It is being replaced by ARMeilleure, but can still be enabled inside the configuration menu.

 - **GPU**

-  The GPU emulator emulates the Switch Maxwell GPU, using the OpenGL API (4.2 minimum) through a custom build of OpenTK.
+  The GPU emulator emulates the Switch's Maxwell GPU using the OpenGL API (version 4.2 minimum) through a custom build of OpenTK.

 - **Input**

-   We currently have Keyboard, Mouse, Touch, and JoyCon input support (emulated through the keyboard) and some controllers too.
-You can set-up everything inside the configuration menu/file.
+   We currently have support for keyboard, mouse, touch input, JoyCon input support emulated through the keyboard, and some controllers too.
+You can set up everything inside the configuration menu.

 - **Configuration**

-   The emulator has some options, like Dump shaders, Enabled/Disabled some Logging, Remap Controllers, Choose Controller, and more.
-You can set-up all of them through the graphical interface or manually through the Config File: `Config.json`.
+   The emulator has settings for dumping shaders, enabling or disabling some logging, remapping controllers, and more.
+You can configure all of them through the graphical interface or manually through the config file, `Config.json`.

    For more information [you can go here](CONFIG.md) *(Outdated)*.

 ## Compatibility

 You can check out the compatibility list [here](https://github.com/Ryujinx/Ryujinx-Games-List/issues).

 Don't hesitate to open a new issue if a game isn't already on there.

 ## Help

-If you have homebrew that currently doesn't work within the emulator, you can contact us through our Discord with the compiled *.NRO / *.NSO (and source code if possible) and we'll take note of whatever is causing the app / game to not work, on the watch list and fix it at a later date.
+If you have homebrew that currently doesn't work within the emulator, you can contact us through our Discord with the .NRO/.NSO and source code, if possible.
+We'll take note of whatever is causing the app/game to not work, on the watch list and fix it at a later date.

-If you need help for setting up Ryujinx, you can go to our Discord server too.
+If you need help with setting up Ryujinx, you can ask questions in the support channel of our Discord server.

 ## Contact

-For contributions, help, support, and suggestions or if you just want to get in touch with the team; join our [Discord server](https://discord.gg/N2FmfVc)!
+If you have contributions, need support, have suggestions, or just want to get in touch with the team, join our [Discord server](https://discord.gg/N2FmfVc)!

-For donation support, please take a look at our [Patreon](https://www.patreon.com/ryujinx).
+If you'd like to donate, please take a look at our [Patreon](https://www.patreon.com/ryujinx).